munificent/craftinginterpreters/book/control-flow.md

 The most famous is [**Russell's paradox**][russell].
 Initially, set theory allowed you to define any sort of set.
 If you could describe it in English, it was valid.
-Naturally, given mathematicians' predilection for self reference, sets can contain other sets.
+Naturally, given mathematicians' predilection for self-reference, sets can contain other sets.
 So Russell, rascal that he was, came up with:

 *R is the set of all sets that do not contain themselves.*